Can Too Much Compost Hurt Plants?

 Too much nitrogen will initially spur heavy growth of algae and weeds, then choke off all life as the fish and plants suffocate from lack of oxygen and sunlight.

 You’ll know you are adding too much compost to your garden when you see negative effects on plant growth.
-Signs will include:

 • Sudden wilting even when watering regularly